 For those keeping score, I did make the varsity soccer team as a sophomore.

-Anika Hedstrom’s previous blogs include Along Came Sheila, Gold Dust and Growing Up (Part IV).
+Anika Hedstrom’s previous articles include Along Came Sheila, Gold Dust and Growing Up (IV).
 Anika is a financial planner with Vista Capital Partners in Portland, Ore.
 Follow her on Twitter @AnikaHedstrom.